canonical/netbox/docs/models/dcim/rack.md

 The external width and depth of the rack can be tracked to aid in floorplan calculations.
 These measurements must be designated in either millimeters or inches.

+### Weight

+The numeric weight of the rack, including a unit designation (e.g. 10 kilograms or 20 pounds).

 ### Descending Units

 If selected, the rack's elevation will display unit 1 at the top of the rack.
 (Most racks use asceneding numbering, with unit 1 assigned to the bottommost position.)